-Current affiliation: University of HuddersfieldSubject speciality: Art & Applied ArtsPrimary location: United Kingdom
+Current affiliation: University of HuddersfieldSubject: Art & Applied ArtsPrimary location: United Kingdom

 Published in:Interdisciplinary Science ReviewsPublication date:2012-06-01